Uthpalie/CryptoClustering/README.md

 Overview
 This analysis involves clustering cryptocurrencies using both the original scaled data and PCA-transformed data.
 The goal is to find the optimal number of clusters (k) for K-Means clustering and compare the results between the original and PCA-reduced data.

-### Note: As the code uses hvplot, the graphs will not appear in the code.
+### Note: As the code uses hvplot, the graphs will not appear in Github.
 Please download and run to view the plots.

 ### Steps and Results
 1. Finding the Best Value for 𝑘 using the Original Scaled DataFrame